 The Valley Gardens Accessibility Plan can be found by clicking on the following link:

-ARP – Additionally Resourced Provision
+ARP – Additional Resource Provision

 ARP stands for ‘Additional Resource Provision’.
-Valley Gardens Middle School has a ten- place, inclusive provision within the mainstream school, for pupils, aged 8-13, who have Moderate Learning Difficulties.
+Valley Gardens Middle School has a five- place, inclusive provision within the mainstream school, for pupils, aged 8-13, who have Moderate Learning Difficulties.
 We have teachers who work with pupils to address their specific learning needs, as well as Teaching Assistants to support them in lessons across the curriculum and deliver additional interventions.
 This approach makes effective use of a range of teaching and learning styles, differentiation, small group work and learning support in order to raise the achievement of its pupils.

 The curriculum offered within the ARP is bespoke, catering for the specific needs of individual pupils.
 We want our pupils to achieve the very best they can, acquiring functional skills in English and Maths so they are able to lead fulfilling and independent lives.
 We also seek to boost skills holistically to prepare our pupils for young adulthood and beyond.

 Provision in the ARP goes beyond the differentiated approaches and learning arrangements provided by quality first teaching.
 We provide high quality teaching and learning experiences in small groups or on a one to one basis in an environment where children feel safe to voice their opinions and needs.
 Lessons in the ARP use an ‘I can’ philosophy.
 We recognise success, however small, and aim to build up a positive working ethos which boosts the self esteem of our pupils.
-A targeted pace of learning gives additional time for pupils to explore and process concepts, Strategies to promote memory and recall are in use on a daily basis, this ‘overlearning’ helps to embed what has gone before.
+A targeted pace of learning gives additional time for pupils to explore and process concepts.
+Strategies to promote memory and recall are in use on a daily basis, and this ‘overlearning’ helps to embed what has been learnt before.

 Programmes of work are developed by working with, and following the advice recommended by a range of external agencies from both education and healthcare settings.
 These include Educational Psychology, the North Tyneside Dyslexia team, the Language and Communication Team, CAMHS, Speech and Language Therapy and Occupational Therapy.
 We work in consultation with families and pupil progress is monitored at least termly.